 There have been outreach activities to companies, state-owned companies and civil society organisations.
-Russia and Japan, for example, have stated that they will encourage national companies to become supporters.
 Outreach to citizens and civil society organisations has also been important, particularly when a government has been ambivalent regarding implementation.
 This approach has been important in several countries such as Brazil, South Africa and Uganda.

 The Global EITI Conferences have provided an important catalyst for EITI outreach.
-The Conference provides a high profile platform for countries to commit to EITI implementation, or to lodge a candidature application.
+The Conference provides a high-profile platform for countries to commit to EITI implementation, or to lodge a candidature application.
 Equally important it often provides an opportunity to renew political commitment at a high level.
-In 2016, Argentina and Suriname committed to implement the EITI, and other like Mexico and Tunisia recommitted.